 National Heart Centre Singapore (NHCS) too.
-This is because people who suffer from this common sleep disorder, in particular the severe form, are more likely to have calcium buildup in their arteries, a study by SGH and NHCS has found.
+This is because people who suffer from OSA, in particular the severe form, are more likely to have calcium buildup in their arteries.

 How does calcium buildup lead to heart disease?

-For the study, patients with severe OSA had to undergo a special computed tomography (CT) scan of the heart to find out their coronary artery calcium score, or the amount of calcium in the walls of the arteries.
-“The calcium score tells you indirectly how much atherosclerosis has occurred,” said Dr Tan.
-The risk of a heart attack is 0.1 per cent for someone with a zero score, but 10 times more than normal for someone with a score of more than 100, and 25 times more than normal for a score of more than 400, he added.
+In a study conducted by NHCS, patients with severe OSA had to undergo a special computed tomography (CT) scan of the heart to find out their coronary artery calcium score, or the amount of calcium in the walls of the arteries.
+“The calcium score tells you indirectly how much atherosclerosis has occurred,” explained Assoc Prof Tan.
+He adds that the risk of a heart attack is 0.1 per cent for someone with a zero score, but 10 times more than normal for someone with a score of more than 100, and 25 times more than normal for a score of more than 400.

-OSA occurs when something – the tongue or fatty tissues – partly or completely blocks the airways during sleep, reducing the flow of oxygen to the brain.
+Obstuctive sleep apnea (OSA) occurs when something – the tongue or fatty tissues – partly or completely blocks the airways during sleep, reducing the flow of oxygen to the brain.
 The brain then sends a signal to rouse the person to reopen his airways and breathe.
-People with severe OSA can get more than 30 such episodes a night, said Dr Toh.
+People with severe OSA can get more than 30 such episodes a night, said Adj Assoc Prof Toh.

 The study was presented at a few international conferences, including the ACC (American College of Cardiology) conference in April in Chicago.
 It is now being readied for submission for peer review.
 Started in 2012, the study was completed in 2015.
 What began as a casual chat over coffee has now become routine practice: since 2015, patients with severe OSA seen at SGH will be referred to an NHCS cardiologist for testing for heart disease.

 “We are trying to prevent cardiac disease from happening.
-If a patient comes to us with severe sleep apnoea – and we now know there’s a high risk of coronary disease happening – we hope that by referring him to the heart centre, cardiologists will do some intervention, be it medication or other treatments, to stop heart disease from developing or worsening,” said Dr Toh.
+If a patient comes to us with severe sleep apnoea – and we now know there’s a high risk of coronary disease happening – we hope that by referring him to the heart centre, cardiologists will do some intervention, be it medication or other treatments, to stop heart disease from developing or worsening,” said Adj Assoc Prof Toh.